LPC-MHSP, NCC, MS

 Charlie Mitchell is a Licensed Professional Counselor-Mental Health Service Provider (LPC-MHSP) and a National Certified Counselor (NCC).
 His experience includes providing therapy to adults, adolescents, children, and families.
 Through individual, couples, and family therapy, he treats issues including addiction, trauma, anxiety, depression, anger, marital distress, and parent-teen conflict.

 He seeks to match his approach to his client’s needs, utilizing emotionally focused therapy, cognitive-behavioral therapy, family systems theories, and positive psychology approaches.
 Extensively trained in Emotionally Focused Therapy for Couples, Families, and Individuals, he is progressing towards full ICEEFT Certification.
 He is well-versed in the 12 steps and Christian integrative approaches, though the client’s values and beliefs are always held central.
 In his work, Charlie loves to dive deep while remaining focused on real life change.
-He works towards corrective experiences that promotes long lasting, attachment-based healing.
+He works towards corrective experiences that promote long lasting, attachment-based healing.

 During his time at Emory University and the Goizueta Business School, Charlie discovered his own need for recovery and spiritual purpose, leading him to shift directions and pursue his passion in Counseling.
 Charlie earned his Bachelor’s degree in Religious Studies with a minor in Psychology from the University of Tennessee, graduating Summa Cum Laude and presented with the Religious Studies Achievement Award.
 Because his blood runs Big Orange, he earned his Master’s degree in Clinical Mental Health Counseling from the University of Tennessee as well, earning the program’s Most Outstanding Student Award.